harendra-shakya/nft-marketplace/README.md

 [Here's is the live server(Graph Indexer)](https://thegraph-nft-marketplace.vercel.app/)

-Some framworks, libraries & tools which I used -
+Some frameworks, libraries & tools which I used -
   - Hardhat
   - Ethers
   - Nextjs